canonical/jenkins-agent-k8s-operator/docs/explanation/charm-architecture.md

 ## Juju events

-According to the [Juju SDK](https://juju.is/docs/sdk/event): "an event is a data structure that encapsulates part of the execution context of a charm".

 For this charm, the following events are observed:

 1. [jenkins_agent_k8s_pebble_ready](https://juju.is/docs/sdk/container-name-pebble-ready-event): fired on Kubernetes charms when the requested container is ready.